shivannis/xandr-docs-public/xandr-docs/articles/invest/xandr-invest-dsp-roles.md

 ---
-title : Microsoft Invest DSP Roles description : Learn about the Microsoft Invest DSP Roles
+title : Microsoft Invest Roles description : Learn about the Microsoft Invest Roles
 ---

-# Microsoft Invest DSP Roles
+# Microsoft Invest Roles

 - **DSP_Super_Trader** - An administrative user for the account.
 - **DSP_Advertiser_Trader** - A user that manages demand trafficking for the account in Microsoft Invest DSP.